littlehorse-enterprises/lh-user-tasks-bridge/README.md

 We are using Keycloak to work as a sample Identity Provider that will support User Tasks Bridge API by having a basic identity provider configured.
 You can find a Docker Compose configuration in `docker-compose.yaml`.
-You can run Keycloak, a local LH Server and the User Tasks Bridge API locally with this command:
+You can run Keycloak, a local LH Kernel and the User Tasks Bridge API locally with this command:

   ```shell
   ./local-dev/run.sh